- Children’s Advil

-An RI Dangerous Drug Lawyer who handles these types of cases can determine whether the drug you have taken has an inadequate warning on it.
+A RI Dangerous Drug Lawyer can determine whether the drug you have taken is one where you can get compensated for.
 If a drug has caused you to sustain a serious injury, you may have a claim and/or lawsuit against the drug’s manufacturer.
-An experienced lawyer or law firm can also make sure you are compensated for your injuries.
 In most instances, a person injured from a defective or dangerous drug will be able to collect for medical bills, lost income, and pain and suffering.
 If a loved one has died as a result of a dangerous drug then the survivors may have a wrongful death claim and could be entitled to compensation for the loss of their loved one.

 Attorney Paul d’Oliveira has been learning about dangerous drugs for the past 20 years.
 He has attended numerous dangerous drug seminars around the country to find out who are the most experienced bad drug lawyers in the United States.
 A good lawyer does not cost you more…they get you more.

 We are committed to finding you the best and most experienced lawyer we can for the particular type of drug you have taken.
 There are no fees until you get a settlement or award for your injuries.Call us at 1-800-992-6878 or fill out an online contact form for your free (no obligation) case evaluation.